o0ragman0o/LibCLL/README.md

 TODO

 ## License
-All contributions are made under the GPLv3 license.
+All contributions are made under the MIT license.
 See LICENSE.